intel/nauta/docs/installation-and-configuration/System_Software_Components_Requisites/SSCR.md

 ## Key Components

-The Nauta complete bundle (including installation scripts) contains the following:
+The Nauta installation package consists of two major components:

-  * Vanilla Kubernetes cluster on top of provisioned Hardware and Operating System-level Software.
+  * A package that installs a vanilla Kubernetes cluster, including necessary OS-level software components, on provisioned Hardware.
-  * Nauta components (containerized components, their configuration, integration method, and so on.)
+  * A package that installs Nauta components (including containers, configuration files, etc.) on the above-mentioned Kubernetes cluster.

-The Nauta software components are optimized for AI containers with Nauta-optimized libraries.
+Nauta software components are optimized for AI containers containing Nauta-optimized libraries.

 ## Next Steps: How to Build Nauta